kishanshah98/bikes-sales-dashboard/README.md

 Pivot tables were created to summarize and analyze the bike sales data across various dimensions.
 These tables enabled dynamic filtering and grouping of data for a deeper understanding of:

-- Sales distribution by marital status.
+- Average income.
 - Gender-based buying patterns.
-- Impact of commute distance, education, and income on bike sales.
+- Impact of commute distance and age on bike sales.

 Snapshots of the pivot tables: